 - 1. On the Precipitation Calculator Configuration window, first enter the required Matrix Phase and Precipitate Phase settings. - 2.
 Under Calculation Type, click to choose Isothermal to do a simulation at constant temperature. - 3.
 Enter a Temperature and choose a unit (Kelvin, Celsius, or Fahrenheit). - 4.
-Enter a Simulation time and choose a unit: Seconds, Minutes, Hours, or Days.
+Enter an End time and choose a unit: Seconds, Minutes, Hours, or Days.
+The Simulation time is displayed as text.